 To be considered, you must be applying to the university through UCAS as a new Cardiff Metropolitan University student entering a full-time undergraduate course at year one or foundation level

 To allow us to verify your household income, you must be registered with Student Finance as a ‘Means-Tested’ applicant.
 In addition, you and your financial sponsor(s) (e.g. your parent(s), guardian etc.) must give ‘Consent to Share’ household income/financial details as part of the Student Finance application.
 If the above criteria are not met, you will not be considered for the award.

 Cardiff Metropolitan University must be your Firm Choice University on your UCAS application by June 30th 2020.

 Limited numbers of this award are available and priority will be given to those on the lowest household incomes.
 In the event that two or more students being considered for the award have identical financial circumstances, priority will be determined by an analysis of applicants' tariff data by the scholarship team.
 Tariff points are taken from grades at A-Level and equivalent qualifications excluding the Welsh Baccalaureate, AS-Level and the Extended project qualifications.
 In addition, the date of course acceptance and/or the date of application may be used to prioritise allocation.

 Please see the Terms and Conditions for full eligibility criteria.
 It is important that you read these criteria fully to understand your rights and responsibilities with regard to the Study Life Award.

-Confirmations of award will be issued from the beginning of August 2019 and complete by the end of the first term of attendance, at the latest.
+Offers of award will be issued at the earliest possible opportunity and by 31st October 2020 at the latest.
 Award correspondence will be sent to the applicant email address registered with Cardiff Metropolitan University.

 How to apply